 This exceptional antique William III Britannia standard* silver brandy pan has a plain circular rounded form with a flared rim.

-The surface of the pan is plain and unembellished, with a subtle planished finished.
+The surface of the pan is plain and unembellished, with a subtle planished silver finish.

 The pan is fitted with an impressive turned carved wood handle with a hallmarked plain cylindrical Britannia silver tapering socket, in addition to a square terminal in junction with the body.